-5. Curriculum Vita
+5. Biographical Sketch

-A current curriculum vita (CV) is typically required for the Principal Investigator and all coinvestigators.
-Some organizations (e.g., the National Science Foundation) specify the maximum lengths of CVs and what information must be included.
+A current Biographical Sketch (Biosketch) is typically required for the Principal Investigator and all co- investigators.
+Some organizations (e.g., the National Science Foundation) specify the format to be used and often require the use of SciENcv to generate them.
 Researchers must follow the required format if one is specified.
 Exhaustive curricula vitae are rarely expected.
-In most cases 2-3 pages of the information most relevant to the proposed investigation will be appropriate.
+In most cases 2-5 pages of the information most relevant to the proposed investigation will be appropriate.
 The Office of Research has templates available upon request.